Chapter 39 BWV 81 Jesus schläft, was soll ich hoffen?

 But Bach′s librettist, more skilful than some, does not fall into the artistic trap that too early a conversion would create.
 The third stanza will present the journey in the most hazardous of terms and thus, for the sake of credibility, the tenor′s last line here must be----but even so, this pathway offers nothing but danger!

 And so the perils are now presented to us in the form of one of the most extrovert sturm and drang ----storm and stress----arias in the canon.
-The metaphor is of the raging tempest at sea and the safe haven, the first representing the raging forces battering against true faith, the second that condition of mind through which the true Christian is able to resist and overcome them.
+The metaphor is of the raging tempest at sea and the safe haven, the first representing the seething forces battering against true faith, the second that condition of mind through which the true Christian is able to resist and overcome them, thus achieving salvation.
 The violins work themselves into a frenzy of tumult while the rest of the band agitates with continuous repeated notes below them.
 The mode is major but within his first phrase the tenor declaims two of the three notes that distinguish G major from Gm: an f natural and an e flat.

 The tension is created not only through the torrents of notes but through a range of rhythmic, harmonic and textual means.